shahinrostami/theme-purple-please/README.md

 # @shahinrostami/theme-purple-please

-A JupyterLab theme extension which provides the Purple Please theme, inspired by the Shades of Purple theme from VSCode.
+A JupyterLab theme extension which provides the Purple Please theme, inspired by the [shades-of-purple](https://github.com/ahmadawais/shades-of-purple-vscode) theme for VSCode.

 ![Screenshot of Purple Please in action](screenshot.png)